T: +61-7-3221 5677 - Enquiries: enquiries@walshs.com.au - Mortgage Broking: lending@walshs.com.au

 What about HECS-HELP indexation this year?

-As of 1 June 2025, student debts will rise by 3.2% due to annual indexation.
-However, once the 20% reduction legislation passes, the government has stated that the discount will be backdated to June 1, before the indexation is applied.
-After that, the indexation will be recalculated based on the lower debt amount.
+As of 1 June 2025, student debts rose by 3.2% due to annual indexation.
+However, under the now-passed legislation, the 20% reduction is backdated to 1 June 2025 (before indexation).
+The ATO will then recalculate the indexation based on the lower debt amount.

 Why is this process so drawn out?